CC-Public/DashboardAssignment/README.md

 ## Overview

-To successfully pass this assignment you need to develop a single-page **JavaScript** application which would represent user dashboard with a number of customizable widgets persisting their state and settings across sessions.
+To successfully pass this assignment you'll need to develop a single-page **JavaScript** application which would represent user dashboard with a number of customizable widgets persisting their state and settings across sessions.
 Application layout should adopt for different screens (tablets/phones) and run flawlessly on desktop (IE 9+, FF, Chrome, Safari) and most common mobile platforms (iOS/Android/WP).

 ## Technical Requirements

 ###Frameworks and technologies:

-We would like you to use the following technologies:
+We would like you to use:

  * [AngularJS](http://angularjs.org).
 Show as much features as you can from angular but do not over complicate;
  * [TypeScript](http://www.typescriptlang.org/).
 Use classes and strong typing as much as possible;
  * [Twitter Bootstrap](http://getbootstrap.com/) + [Less CSS](http://lesscss.org/).
-Use responsive 12-column grid-system and write less instead of CSS;
+Use responsive 12-column grid-system;
  * [Protractor](http://angular.github.io/protractor/).
 Cover you application at least with necessary tests;

 Plus anything that helps you.
-But please try to keep the stack as thin as possible, so don't use extra dependencies unless you *really* need them.
+But try to keep the stack as thin as possible, so don't use extra dependencies unless you *really* need them.
 Additional credit would be given for those who *will not use jQuery*.

 ### Data